brucontrol/docs/docs/element-templates/element-template-developer-guide.md

 ### Flat UI schema (not JSON Schema)

 ui-controls.json is a **flat dictionary**: keys are property names, values are control definitions.
 There is no `"properties"` wrapper and no standard JSON Schema structure.
 Use BruControl keys: `default` (not `defaultValue`), `title`, `type: "text"`, etc. See [Section 4](#4-uicontrols-schema-ui-controlsjson).

 ---

+## 15. Build Pipeline Notes

+### How templates are compiled

+When a plugin is installed (or sideloaded), the server:

+1. Parses `element-template.yaml` via `ElementTemplateManifestParser` (YamlDotNet, camelCase mapping; unrecognized fields are silently ignored)
+2. Reads all `*.html`, `*.css`, `*.js` files from the plugin folder
+3. If `package.json` exists, extracts its `dependencies` object as `dependencies.json`
+4. If `ui-controls.json` exists, reads it as raw JSON and stores it on the template entity
+5. Builds compiled HTML via `BuildCompiledHtml`:
+   - Concatenates **all** CSS files (not just `style.css`) and inlines as `<style>`
+   - Concatenates **all** JS files (not just `index.js`)
+   - Strips `import` lines referencing `.css` files from JS
+   - Injects Google Fonts link, Penpal CDN, Chart.js CDN, chartjs-adapter-date-fns CDN
+   - Injects dependency scripts from `dependencies.json` (HTTP/HTTPS URLs only)
+   - Injects the SDK inline script
+   - Removes `<link>` tags referencing CSS files (CSS is already inlined)
+   - Appends user JS as inline `<script>` before `</body>`

+### Multiple CSS/JS files

+If your plugin has multiple `.css` or `.js` files, they are all concatenated.
+Use this for modular organization, but be aware of global scope collisions in JS.
+Wrapping each file in an IIFE is recommended.

+### Editor preview vs server compilation

+The element template editor preview uses the same pipeline but runs client-side (the TS version of `buildCompiledHtml`).
+The editor injects the TS SDK which includes `fetchExternal` and `THEME_KEYS`.
+Server-compiled plugins use the C# SDK which may lag behind the TS version.

+---